xiaolonw/caffe-video_triplet/README.md

 }
 ```

 neg_num means how many negative patches you want for each pair of patches, if it is 4, that means there are 4 triplets. pair_size = 2 just means inputs are pairs of patches. hard_ratio = 0.5 means half of the negative patches are hard examples, rand_ratio = 0.5 means half of the negative patches are randomly selected.
 For start, you can just set rand_ratio = 1 and hard_ratio = 0.
-The margin for contrastive loss needs to be designed for different tasks, trying to set  margin = 0.5 or 0.1 might make a difference.
+The margin for contrastive loss needs to be designed for different tasks, trying to set  margin = 0.5 or 0.1 might make a difference for other tasks.

 Models